From the October 2011 Conservationist

 Cougar Traveled Through NY

 Recent DNA testing confirmed that a mountain lion spotted in December 2010 in Lake George, NY, was the same animal that was killed by a motor vehicle in Milford, CT in June this year.
 A necropsy conducted by the Connecticut Department of Energy and Environmental Protection revealed that the lean, 140-pound young male most likely had never been in captivity.
 Genetic testing linked this mountain lion to a breeding population in the Black Hills of South Dakota, indicating he traveled about 1,800 miles- the longest distance ever recorded for a mountain lion.
-Get further details on this mountain lion .
+Further details on this mountain lion are available in October 2012 issue of the Conservationist.